JVALPASS/Secure_Child_Seat/README.md

 Remeber that we have to change with your IP in the url of yaml file</br>

 ## ReceiverMagnetFunction
-The Receiver Magnet Function Function is written in pure JavaScript and exploits the amqplib JavaScript library to communicate on the "iot/seat" queue.
+The Receiver Magnet Function Function is written in pure JavaScript and exploits the amqplib JavaScript library to communicate on the "iot/seat" Exchange_Topic.
 The function is deployed using the Docker compose specifics for Nuclio.
 This is achieved by define a new yaml file that declares all functions specifications and source code.
-The source code of the function (the JavaScript code) is encoded in base64 and copied in the attribute "functionSourceCode", moreover, is defined a new trigger on the amqp protocol that allows to automatically invoke the function when a new message is coming on the queue "iot/seat" for the routing key "iot.magnet".
+The source code of the function (the JavaScript code) is encoded in base64 and copied in the attribute "functionSourceCode", moreover, is defined a new trigger on the amqp protocol that allows to automatically invoke the function when a new message is coming on the Exchange_Topic "iot/seat" for the routing key "iot.magnet".
 Since the functions exploits the amqplib in the "commands" attribute is added the command to install on Node.js the amqplib (npm install amqplib).
 ```
 metadata:
   name: receivermagnet